-Manchester United fans were left watching their clash against Tottenham through their fingers recntly, following a disastrous defensive display from Ole Gunnar Solskjaer’s side at Old Trafford.
+Manchester United fans were left watching their side with disbelief against Liverpool this weekend, following a disastrous defensive display from Ole Gunnar Solskjaer’s side at Old Trafford.

-Following the embarrassing defeat to Spurs we’ve decided to look at some of the club’s worst defensive performances.
+Following the embarrassing defeat to Liverpool we’ve decided to look at some of United’s worst defensive performances.

-Here are the six times United have conceded five or more goals in the Premier League era:
+Here are the times United have conceded five or more goals in the Premier League era:

 Newcastle 5-0 Manchester United – October 1996

 The previous season had seen Newcastle surrender the title to Manchester United in incredible circumstances as the Magpies blew a 12-point lead to finish as runners-up to Sir Alex Ferguson’s side, with this October meeting between the two teams billed as a clash between the challengers once more.

 Newcastle had strengthened in the off-season with the world-record signing of Alan Shearer from Blackburn and headed into the clash top of the division following a six-game winning run, the champions in close pursuit after making an unbeaten start to the campaign.